Starting Your Research

 Articles, books and government documents can provide you with an overview of your topic and help you think of search terms that you might not have thought of otherwise.
 They will also cite primary authorities such as statutes and case law.
 You can then use the primary sources cited in the secondary sources as a jumping off point to find other primary sources.

 Some of the databases linked to in this Guide are subscription databases.
 Access is available to these databases on the Widener campus and off.

-Bloomberg Law & Lexis & Westlaw - all Widener students have an individual passwords to Bloomberg, Lexis & Westlaw.
-If you have trouble with your password please contact Bloomberg Law or Lexis or Westlaw.
+Bloomberg Law & Lexis & Westlaw - all Widener students have an individual password to Bloomberg, Lexis & Westlaw.
+If you have trouble with your password please contact Ed Sonnenberg

 Other databases - When using other databases off campus you may be prompted for your name and library barcode number.
-The library barcode number is printed on the back of your student ID.
+The library barcode number is the 14 digit number printed on the back of your student ID.

 Search the Library Catalog

 To locate articles on legal topics, perform a search in one of the databases below.
 Some databases provide full-text display of articles while others only provide citations to, or abstracts of, articles.
 The following databases are listed on the library's webpage under the Research Tools feature or by going directly to:

 These databases may be accessed off-campus.
 You will need the number printed above the barcode on the back of your Widener ID.

 Scholarly, business, health and other journals.
 Also includes newspapers and general magazines.